 Results of this correction procedure can be permanent as long as transplanted fat cells survive.
-A need for a touch up might be required in a few cases.
-Success of correcting a botched liposuction job requires patients to sustain a healthy lifestyle to optimize results.
+A need for a touch-up might be required in a few cases.
+The success of correcting a botched liposuction job requires patients to sustain a healthy lifestyle to optimize results.

 Consultation: 25-60 min